Category Archives: NPCs

 Thraxus is a powerful necromancer that has never been met by the party, but has been mentioned as being present at the seige of Tyn by the Red Tusk hobgoblins, who forced them to pledge allegience to Loya Jurga in return for their service “you will serve me in life and death”.
 He was also known to be present with Dessicatia Rottli before the liberation of Pallmoor Gates, but apparently escaped during the battle.

-Thraxus is said to have a skull tattoo on his face and bones on his body.
-He eschews the traditional black necromancer robes in battle, wearing pants and a bare torso, to instill terror in his enemies.
+Thraxus has a skull tattoo on his face and bones on his body.
+He eschews the traditional black necromancer robes in battle, wearing baggy pants and a bare torso, to instill terror in his enemies.

 Toko is a warrior and defender of Armsby Abbey.
 Toko was a slave soldier, proficient with a spear, that lost his company in the chaos of battle in the Sea of Sand.
 Toko wandered lands penniless and hungry for a long time before Jannus, traveling on a mission, showed him sympathy and offered him work.
 Toko eventually returned to the Abbey with Jannus, and fought bravely in the Siege of Armsby Abbey.

-When the party was held at the Abbey against their will by Mother Morena, Toko helped the group escape, most likely the result of which would have been his expulsion from the Abbey.
+When the party was held at the Abbey against their will by Mother Morena, Toko helped the group escape.
+Toko was expelled from the Abbey as punishment and traveled to Pat’s Cider House with Sister Kirstan, where he currently works and resides.

 Vayama and Thistle